ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.luxtronik1/README.md

 ## Changelog

+### 0.3.1

+-   bugfixes related to js-controller update (3.3x)

 ### 0.3.0

 -   info on temperature - settings and hysteresis - control added

 ### 0.2.7